OSSystems/zephyr/samples/net/updatehub/README.rst

 :option:`CONFIG_UPDATEHUB_SERVER` with your local ip address and the option :option:`CONFIG_UPDATEHUB_CE_SERVER` with true.
-If the user will use polling mode on UpdateHub need too set the option :option:`CONFIG_UPDATEHUB_POLL_INTERVAL` with the period of your preference, remembering that the limit is between 0 minute until 43200 minutes(30 days)
+If the user will use polling mode on UpdateHub need too set the option :option:`CONFIG_UPDATEHUB_POLL_INTERVAL` with the period of your preference, remembering that the limit is between 0 minute until 43200 minutes(30 days).
+And need set the :option:`CONFIG_UPDATEHUB_DTLS` to ``n`` and remove the minimal tls config.

 Step 4: Build UpdateHub
 =======================